Choens/choens.github.io/_posts/2014-08-18-Version-Control-For-Science.md

 **Example # 3 - Time Off**

 Sam starts working with some files stored on the shared drive on Wednesday afternoon.
-On Thursday morning (yes, Thursday), theshared drive is mysteriously offline.
+On Thursday morning (yes, Thursday), the shared drive is mysteriously offline.
 Some say it happens every Thursday, but it is just a rumor.
 It stays offline until lunch.
 Sam is frustrated that he wastes the morning waiting for access to his code to come